-As a coach with the Richmond County School System, I promise to abide by the following rules as set forth by the Richmond County Board of Education.
+As a coach with the Richmond County School system, I promise to abide by the following rules as set forth by the Richmond County Board of Education.
 I understand that failing to abide by these rules may result in a reprimand, suspension or termination of my duties as a coach in the Richmond County School System.
 I also understand that my supplement may be withheld or withdrawn as a result of not completing my obligations as a coach in the Richmond County School System.

-- Rule 1: I promise to treat each athlete, opposing coaches, officials, fellow coaching staff and Administrators with respect and dignity. - Rule 2: I will not use or direct profanity or any other degrading language or behavior at athletes, parents, officials or Administrative staff. - Rule 3: I will never knowingly leave students who have been placed under my supervision unattended or unsupervised unless with another qualified staff member. - Rule 4: I will openly communicate my goals and objectives with athletes, parents and Administrators. - Rule 5: I will conduct my practices so that all athletes will have the opportunity to demonstrate their skills and abilities. - Rule 6: I will cooperate with Administrators and other officials in the enforcement of rules and regulations as set forth by local, state and federal boards and agencies. - Rule 7: I will complete all assignments, transportation requests, state and local forms and other important documentation on or before the due date. - Rule 8: I will adhere to and abide by all professional standards as provided in the Richmond County Board of Education Teacher Handbook and the Professional Standards Commission of the State of Georgia. - Rule 9: I will protect the health and safety of all athletes by providing clean and safe equipment and a safe environment for which to practice and compete. - Rule 10: I promise to be honest and fair to every child who becomes a part of my athletic program.
+- Rule 1: I promise to treat each athlete, opposing coaches, officials, fellow coaching staffs and Administrators with respect and dignity. - Rule 2: I will not use or direct profanity or any other degrading language or behavior at athletes, parents, officials or Administrative staff. - Rule 3: I will never knowingly leave students who have been placed under my supervision unattended or unsupervised unless another qualified staff member is present. - Rule 4: I will openly communicate my goals and objectives with athletes, parents and Administrators. - Rule 5: I will conduct my practices so that all athletes will have the opportunity to demonstrate their skills and abilities. - Rule 6: I will cooperate with Administrators and other officials in the enforcement of rules and rule regulations as set forth by local, state and federal boards and agencies. - Rule 7: I will complete all assignments, orders of equipment and uniforms, transportation requests, state and local forms and other important documents on or before the due date. - Rule 8: I will adhere to and abide by all professional standards as provided in the Richmond County Board of Education Teacher Handbook and the Professional Standards Commission of the State of Georgia. - Rule 9: I will protect the health and safety of all athletes by providing clean and safe equipment and a safe environment for which to compete. - Rule 10: I promise to be honest and fair to every child who becomes a part of my athletic program. - Rule 11: All high school coaches are responsible for paying fines levied in their names by GHSA.
+Schools are not to pay any fines for coaches.